BAK2K3/hard-drivers/TESTING.md

 on mobile devices; while they undoubtedly produce a powerful emotional response, it was decided that the explicit and succinct nature of the text means displaying all of this information on a single viewport on smaller devices was much more effective
 (as per the viewport control discussion above) than allowing a user to scroll to view all content.
 For all viewports, the user can interact with a "Service Package" link which opens up a modal for the user, which displays the Package Table.

-> Non-Functional Requirement
->   * Encourage and Allow User Engagement
->       * Every page must allow a user to engage with the business &#x2611;
->       * The ability to engage is clear and stands out from other interactive aspects of the site &#x2611;
->    * Convey Ethos/Purpose
->        * Present further details on key services on separate page &#x2611;
->        * Make sure the details provided are important, sellable, and merit being detailed in isolation &#x2611;
->        * Make the descriptions bite sized and easy to digest &#x2611;
->    * Instil User Confidence
->        *  The branding is clear, distinguishable, and recognisable &#x2611;
->        * Relate to and refer to the customer &#x2611;
->        * The website is minimalistic where necessary, intuitive, and user friendly &#x2611;

 **As an interested customer, I want to know how much the service costs.**

 All pages on the site refer to the pricing structure of the business.
 The _"Home"_ page makes simple reference to it, the _"About"_ page elaborates on this pricing structure and presents users with the Package Table, and the _"Enquire"_ page provides both the Package Table and a tooltip on the Budget section of the form to explain the additional packages/peripherals are excluded from the cost of the customer's budget.
 On the _"Enquire"_ page, on large viewports, the user is presented with the package table next to the enquiry form.
 On tablets and mobile devices, this package table is hidden, and users are presented with a link to view package details (in the same style as that on the about page) via a modal.
 The colour design and structural layout of the Package Table is representative to that of the rest of the site to maintain consistency.

-> Non-Functional Requirement
->    * Encourage and Allow User Engagement
->        * Every page must allow a user to engage with the business &#x2611;
->        * The ability to engage is clear and stands out from other interactive aspects of the site &#x2611;
->   * Present Cost Approach
->        * Communicate that the computer is customer budget based &#x2611;
->        * Be transparent about cost of additional services and peripherals &#x2611;
->    * Instil User Confidence
->        * The branding is clear, distinguishable, and recognisable &#x2611;
->        * Relate to and refer to the customer &#x2611;
->        * The website is minimalistic where necessary, intuitive, and user friendly &#x2611;

 **As a convinced customer, I want to be able to easily make an enquiry.**